Mintimate/DocVitePressOMR/en/demo/index.md

 ## Supported Input Methods
 Currently, three input types are supported within two major categories:
-- Full Pinyin Input
+- Full Pinyin Category
-    - Mint Pinyin: The flagship input method, supporting various look-ups, mixed Chinese-English input, and a rich full-spelling input experience.
+  - Mint Pinyin: The flagship input type, supporting various reverse lookups, mixed Chinese-English input, and a rich full-spelling input experience.
 The dictionary is based on the [Rime-ice Pinyin dictionary](https://github.com/iDvel/rime-ice).
   - Terra Pinyin Mint Customization: Based on Earth Pinyin with additional customizations; the dictionary automatically synchronizes with Rime-ice Pinyin and uses the [Python pypinyin library](https://pypinyin.readthedocs.io/) for conversion.
-    - Double Flypy Mint Customization: Customized based on the [Flypy](https://flypy.com/) (phonetic-graphic) double Pinyin input method.
+  - Flypy Mint Customization: Customized based on [Flypy Double Pinyin](https://flypy.com/) (phonetic-graphic), with additional customizations.
 The dictionary uses Rime-ice Pinyin.
-- Double Pinyin Input
+- Double Pinyin Category
-    - Flypy Mint Customization: Based on Double Fly Input, with additional customizations; supports phonetic-graphic (auxiliary code) input, with the `;` key activating graphic input by default.
+  - Flypy Mint Customization: Based on Flypy Double Pinyin, with additional customizations; the dictionary also uses Rime-ice Pinyin.
+Supports phonetic-graphic (auxiliary code) input, with the `;` key activating graphic input by default.
 If you are not used to `;`, you can reconfigure the activation key.
+If you need a complete phonetic and graphic mixed input, you can introduce Flypy phonetic-graphic and extend the `abc_segmentor` scheme.
-- Stroke Input
+- Stroke Category
-    - 98 Wubi Mint Customization: Customized based on the [98 Wubi base version](https://github.com/yanhuacuo/98wubi-tables) to meet the needs of Wubi input; a **lightweight version of 98 Wubi**.
+  - 98 Wubi Mint Customization: Customized based on the [98 Wubi](https://github.com/yanhuacuo/98wubi-tables) to meet the needs of Wubi input; a **lightweight version of 98 Wubi**.
+If you need a complete experience of 86 Wubi, you can try the original repository.
+  - 86 Wubi Mint Customization: Customized based on the [86 Wubi](https://github.com/KyleBing/rime-wubi86-jidian) to meet the needs of Wubi input; a **lightweight version of 98 Wubi**.
+Similarly, if you need a complete experience of 86 Wubi, you can try the original repository.

 ## Supported Features
 Currently supported features include: